react-cosmos/react-cosmos/README.md

 - [x] webpack or Browserify (or roll your own integration)
 - [ ] [Fixtures](#fixtures) (you'll create them after getting started)

 React Cosmos works best with webpack.
-Making it work with other bundlers takes extra work, but a complete [Browserify example](examples/browserify) is available.
+Making it work with other bundlers takes extra work, but both a [Browserify example](examples/browserify) and a [Parcel example](https://github.com/react-cosmos/parcel-ts-example) are available.

 Jump to: